 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
-Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
-Pupils bringing devices into school will pass these to office staff or class teachers to securely store until the end of the day.
+Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community - please see online safety policy and acceptable use policy for staff and pupils.